ACCTING 2500 - Management Accounting II

 COURSE LEARNING OBJECTIVES

-1. Explain the role of management accounting information in assisting management in undertaking planning, performance measurement, controlling and decision-making.
+2.1 Appreciate how management accounting information can assist management in their planning, performance measurement, controlling and decision-making roles;

-5. Measure financial and non-financial performance in divisionalised businesses using a range of contemporary management accounting tools, and understand the role of transfer pricing in this context.
+2.4 Measure financial and non-financial performance in divisionalised businesses using a range of contemporary management accounting tools;

 University Graduate Attributes